꩜ Well, what is a case study?

 - The Lancet – Medical and healthcare case studies.

 - Conference Proceedings – Published case studies from conferences.
+(Google for Specific)

 - Workshops and Seminars – Case studies presented during events.
+(Google for Specific)

 - Professional Associations’ Annual Reports – Case studies relevant to specific fields.
+(Google for Specific)

 - World Bank – Case studies on economic development and policy.